nvnhat95/nvnhat95.github.io/_pages/about.md

 During my master's studies I did internships at some research institutes ([FBK](https://ict.fbk.eu/units/hlt-mt/join-us/) and [Inria](https://team.inria.fr/perception/alumni/viet-nhat-nguyen/)), mostly focusing on Deep Learning for NLP and speech processing.
 After master's graduation I was a contractor remotely working for [MICrONS program](http://www.ninai.org/) as a Machine Learning engineer on the topic of utilizing neural data to improve machine learning robustness.

-My research mainly centralizes on Deep Learning.
-Some topics of interest to me are interpretability, adversarial Machine Learning.
-I’m also interested in AI more broadly.
-Recently I also found quantitative trading fascinating.
-I am building my own crypto trading bot and learning more about finance and investing.
-Ping me if you want to do an exchange of ideas or collaborate ;))

 I like to write code cracking things automatically.
-When I don't sit in front of computer, you might see me gardening, reading books, practicing ping-pong, or roaming around.
+When I don't sit in front of computer, you might see me either gardening, reading books, enjoying musics, practicing ping-pong, or simply roaming around.